 The statements are almost identical in both passages.
 The circumstances prompting this phrase are different.

 The traditional Protestant English mind immediately connects the word saved with this passage as momentary but necessary ritualized confession.
-However, it does not take into account that this may be shaped by centuries of English Bible literary tradition.
+However, it does not take into account that centuries of English Bible literary tradition has shaped our thinking.
 It may not exist with the same understanding in earlier times or different Church traditions.

 The first result of this investigation reveals that the idea of saved was not present in the 14th century Wycliffe version, which is the oldest English Bible.
 This Bible concentrated on the word saaf instead, which means the person is safe and secure from any spiritual or physical harm.

-The earliest that the actual word saved can be found in Luke 7:50 is in the Tyndale Bible printed in 1525.
+The Tyndale Bible printed in 1525 is the earliest that the actual word saved can be found in Luke 7:50.
 The Tyndale version used whoale (whole) for Mark 5:34.
 The Geneva Bible in 1587 and the King James in 1611 followed the tradition set by Tyndale while the Bishop’s Bible in 1568 used saved for both.
 Tyndale’s Bible is the standard by which all English Bibles have followed.
 The use of well for Mark 5:34 and saved for Luke 7:50 became entrenched.
 English Bibles have maintained this tradition since then.